Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

 \textbf{Animal individual recognition:} To conduct individual animal monitoring in animal husbandry, it is necessary to recognize and distinguish each animal on the farm.
 This recognition is achieved by identifying subtle differences between individuals, such as the length of a cow's face, the shape of a sheep's paw, or the patterns on a dairy cow's coat.
 Early methods for individual recognition~\cite{hansen2018towards} involve directly capturing images of the animals and using CNNs for recognition.
 However, these methods may not be suitable for deployment on edge devices due to the heavy computational load.
 To address this issue, a lightweight CNN has been introduced in \cite{li2021individual} for easy deployment and fast inference.
 To further improve recognition accuracy, some methods require the model not only to recognize individual animals but also to distinguish their postures~\cite{yu2ap} or segment them from the background~\cite{yang2018high,zhu2020automatic}.
 Moreover, for specific animal species, distinct parts of the animals, such as the face of pigs, can be utilized for better recognition~\cite{hansen2018towards}.

 \textbf{Animal sickness detection:} Monitoring the health of individual animals is crucial for ensuring their growth in animal husbandry.
 Facial expression is a general indicator of an animal's discomfort, and automated recognition of facial expressions can help detect sickness.
-For instance, \cite{noor2020automated} uses facial expression analysis of sheep to evaluate their health status by feeding their facial images into CNNs.
+For instance, Noor et al. \cite{noor2020automated} uses facial expression analysis of sheep to evaluate their health status by feeding their facial images into CNNs.
 However, capturing the facial images of each individual can be challenging and time-consuming.
 To overcome this issue, several methods~\cite{wang2020cattle} use images captured from the front of the animals as input and require the networks to jointly detect the animal's face location and evaluate their health status.
 In addition to evaluating an animal's health status based on facial expression, specific techniques are designed to diagnose particular illnesses.
 For instance, to diagnose lameness, some methods~\cite{wu2020lameness} first detect and track animals through a series of contiguous frames, then collect their trajectory for analysis.
-To improve the accuracy of diagnosis, it is beneficial to estimate the poses~\cite{yu2ap,xu2022vitpose} and their temporal correspondence based on optical flow~\cite{xu2022gmflow}, e.g., as shown in \cite{jiang2020single}.
-Furthermore, \cite{van2018implementation} adopts 3D convolutions to process contiguous frames for better analysis of temporal information.
-RS technology has also been used to predict the spatial incidence of schistosomiasis in sheep \cite{suresh2022exploration}.
-In this study, the RF and AdaBoost models are identified as the best models.
+To improve the accuracy of diagnosis, it is beneficial to estimate the poses~\cite{yu2ap,xu2022vitpose} and their temporal correspondence based on optical flow~\cite{xu2022gmflow}.
+Furthermore, Van et al. \cite{van2018implementation} adopts 3D convolutions to process contiguous frames for better analysis of temporal information.
+AI technology has also been used to predict the spatial incidence of schistosomiasis in sheep \cite{suresh2022exploration}, where the RF and AdaBoost models are identified as the best models.
 Apart from using RGB images of individual animals for evaluation, other clues can be utilized to aid diagnosis.
-For example, thermal images can be used to help identify cow mastitis, while fecal images can be used to evaluate the health of cattle's digestive systems.
+For example, thermal images can be used to help identify cow mastitis \cite{xudong2020automatic}, while fecal images can be used to evaluate the health of cattle's digestive systems \cite{owens2016mathematical}.